 There are a lot of benefits of using a virtual private network (VPN) especially if you travel frequently.
 A VPN can get you cheaper airfare but its more frequent use is to get around local censorship or regional blocks a la Netflix.
-Many good VPN options are out there, all with various strengths and weaknesses, but if your primary concern is to watch your favorite TV shows online, Slick VPN does it better than most.
+Many good VPN options are out there, all with various strengths and weaknesses, but if your primary concern is to unblock Netflix to watch your favorite TV shows online, Slick VPN does it better than most.

 Problem For International Travelers